 Through all of the CYP IAPT training programmes, practitioners are trained in the use of Routine Outcome Measures (ROMs) in day to day practice in order to aid meaningful conversations and allow for greater collaboration with Children and Young People, help with problem identification, enable both young people and therapists to track progression and also see when things aren’t working.
 Use of ROMs have been shown to improve outcomes (Bickman et al 2011) reduce drop out (Miller et al, 2006) and reduce the length of interventions (Lambert et al. 2005)

-- Click here to read about using outcome measures and what young people think about them in the guide to using outcome and feedback tools with children, young people and families
+- Read about using outcome measures and what young people think about them.

 - Click here to watch a presentation from Common Room about using measures with young people

-- You can access CYP IAPT measures through the Child Outcome Research Consortium (CORC) website
+- Access CYP IAPT measures through the Child Outcome Research Consortium (CORC) website

-- You can access free e-learning about using outcome monitoring on the MindEd website
+- Access free e-learning about using outcome monitoring on the MindEd website

-- You can download our own guide to the implementation of measures used specifically for the evaluation of the CWP programme
+- Download our guide to the implementation of measures used specifically for the evaluation of the CWP programme